001sudhanshu001/DynamicForm/README.md

-# Dynamic Form(Backend part)
+# Dynamic Form(Backend)

 DynamicForm is a simple form generator project.
 Admin can add html fields and set validation rules for each field.
 The form will be generated based on the fields and validation rules set by the admin.

 ## Introduction
 This project addresses the need for customizable forms in some specific Applications.
-For example in School Management Software which is shared among multiple schools, Each school has unique requirements for student admission forms and other documentation.
+For example in School Management Software which is shared among multiple schools, each school has unique requirements for student admission forms and other documentation.
 By using Dynamic Forms, schools can create and manage forms according to their specific needs without changing the underlying codebase.

 ## Steps To Create Dynamic Form